American expatriate baseball players in Japan: Recruitment and salaries

-There was time when Japanese teams looked to recruit established Major League players on the downside of their careers.
+There was a time when Japanese teams looked to recruit established Major League players on the downside of their careers.
 Now, however, Japanese teams scout American Triple-A games and monitor MLB transactions, looking for players being shuttled back and forth between the minors and the majors.
 A good majority of American players recruited to play in NPB are power hitters, which traditionally are in short supply in Japan.

 Although the average NPB salary is not comparable to MLB salaries, Japanese teams can offer much more money than a player can make in the American minor leagues.
 The typical American playing NPB has a higher base salary than his Japanese teammates, but his endorsement opportunities are much more limited.
 The Yomiuri Giants are particularly known for the high salaries they pay foreign players.

 History

 1930s and 1940s

 American Major League Baseball outfielder Lefty O'Doul was instrumental in spreading baseball's popularity in Japan, serving as the sport's "goodwill ambassador" in the mid-1930s, and again after World War II.

 Japanese-American outfielder Fumito "Jimmy" Horio (who hailed from Hawaii) became the first American to play professional baseball in Japan when he joined the Dai Nippon Tokyo Yakyu Kurabu (later known as the Tokyo Giants) in December 1934, touring with them in 1935.
 Dai Nippon was a team of all-stars organized by media mogul Matsutarō Shōriki that matched up against a visiting American All-Star team that included Babe Ruth, Jimmie Foxx, Lou Gehrig, and Charlie Gehringer.
 Owner Shōriki survived an assassination attempt by right-wing nationalists for allowing foreigners (in this case, Americans) to play baseball in Jingu Stadium.
 He received a 16-inch-long scar from a broadsword during the assassination attempt.

 Harris McGalliard (known in Japan as "Bucky Harris"), Herbert "Buster" North, and James E. "Jimmy Bonna" Bonner became the first Americans to play in Japan's professional baseball league, when the Japanese Baseball League was formed in 1936.
-(Bonner was African-American, thus beating Jackie Robinson to professional baseball 11 years before Robinson broke in with the Brooklyn Dodgers.)
+Bonner was the first African American to play baseball professionally in Japan, 11 years before Jackie Robinson broke the color barrier in Major League Baseball.

 "Bucky Harris" was the fall 1937 Japanese Baseball League Most Valuable Player, with a .310 batting average.
 Harris, North, and Bonner were joined by the Japanese-American players Kiyomi "Slim" Hirakawa, Kazuyoshi "George" Matsuura, Yoshio "Sam" Takahashi, and Tadashi Wakabayashi.

 In October 1940, responding to rising hostility toward the West due to World War II, the league outlawed the use of English in Japanese baseball.
 Pitcher Tadashi Wakabayashi renounced his American citizenship in 1941, following the Japanese attack on Pearl Harbor (so his achievements as the Japanese Baseball League Most Valuable Player in 1944 and 1947 "don't count" toward the accomplishments of American players).
 No Americans played in Japanese pro leagues from that point until after the war.